CorporateFounder/unitedStates_final/documentationEng/managmentEng.md

 ![apply for position](../screenshots/positionEng.png)

-The leadership includes positions both elected through digital shares and through other officials. details are in http://localhost:8082/corporate-charter
+The leadership includes positions both elected through digital shares and with the help of other officials details are in http://localhost:8082/corporate-charter

 In order to apply for a position, you must be logged in.